Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/configuration/optional/050_dos-prevention.en.md

 Denial of Service (DOS) attacks target programs or servers with the goal of making them unresponsive.
 They are notoriously hard to mitigate, because they are often based on flooding the service with otherwise legitimate requests.

-BOMnipotent has several DOS prevention mechanisms in place (from disallowing any calls that might crash the server to limiting the length of log outputs), but one particular technique can be tweaked by the user.
+BOMnipotent has several DOS prevention mechanisms in place (from disallowing any code that might crash the server to limiting the length of log outputs), but one particular technique can be tweaked by the user.

 If the number of requests from a single source exceeds a limit within a time period, that source is put on a greylist for one hour, which automatically denies requests.